 In case of a nomination no costs will arise for the EHF Lecturer.
 The EHF will bear the travel cost and daily allowances (currently € 55,- / day).

-For additional costs as VISA, etc please send the sheet "additional cost sheet (see point "new media") as well as a copy of the original invoices to the EHF Office (for which e-mail is preferred).
+It is necessary to send a copy of the invoices for all supplementary costs (except daily allowances and compensation fee) to the EHF Office (for which e-mail is preferred).